pzwiernik/math-brushup/README.md

   This intensive course reviews key tools in calculus and linear algebra that will be essential for success in the Master’s programs in Economics and Finance.
   Because we cover a large amount of material in a short period, the pace is demanding.
 Students are encouraged to use the course strategically: it provides an opportunity to refresh fundamental concepts, to identify personal gaps in mathematical background, and to establish good study habits before the start of the program.

-  This website contains most of the relevant information about the course; see also [Google Classroom](https://classroom.google.com/c/NzcwNDYxODI2ODky?cjc=ekc5e2d4) for complementary bits.
+  This website contains most of the relevant information about the course; see also our [Google Classroom](https://classroom.google.com/c/NzcwNDYxODI2ODky?cjc=ekc5e2d4) for complementary bits.
 </td>
 </tr>
 </table>